Bitskwela/bitdev-dml-exercises/exercises/ch_01_basic_solidity/le_06_protecting_the_donation_fund/act_1.md

-# Task for Learners

-Secure a function to ensure **only the contract owner** can execute it using a modifier.
-This task helps learners understand how to centralize access control in their contracts.

 ## Smart Contract Activity

 Here’s a simple donation contract where only the owner can withdraw funds using a function modifier.